DataDog/documentation/content/en/developers/metrics/metrics_type.md

 Additional percentile aggregations (`p50`, `p75`, `p90`, `p95`, `p99`) can be added to distribution metrics such that the following aggregations are available: `count`, `sum`, `min`, `max`, `avg`, `p50`, `p75`, `p90`, `p95`, and `p99`.

-If you were to add percentile aggregations to your distribution metric (as shown in-app [Datadog Distribution Metric page][2]), the 5 following timeseries would be additionally created:
+If you were to add percentile aggregations to your distribution metric (as shown in-app [Datadog Distribution Metric page][2]), the five following timeseries would be additionally created:

 | Metric Name                              | Value | Datadog In-App Metric Type |
 | ---------------------------------------- | ----- | ------------------- |